Duration – 7 Days

 The highlight of Pang Lhabsol is a masked dance conducted by highly trained members of the local community with the support of special monks from the Monastery!
 The festival was started 3-4 years back.
 It had fizzled out before but it was revoked at the palace grounds and has been happening continuously for 3-4 years now.
 This festival is celebrated by Sikkimese to pay homage to Mt.
 Kanchenjunga, the guardian deity of Sikkim.
 It was such a vibrant festival and I really admired the performers who wore 4-5 layers of clothing and performed the masked dance in the excruciating heat.

-(If you want to explore more places in north Sikkim other than these, check our guide on this link) (The page will open in a new tab)
+If you want to explore more places in north Sikkim other than these, check our guide on this Places to Visit in Sikkim

 Day 1 – Reach Gangtok